 Partysaurus Rex (played before Finding Nemo 3D) — When Rex finds himself left behind in the bathroom, he puts his limbs to use by getting a bath going for a bunch of new toy friends.

-A series of "Toy Story Treats" (and similar bumpers with Sarge and his soldiers) were also made and shown at commercial breaks during the Saturday morning cartoon block on ABC (for the last season before One Saturday Morning debuted).
-The shorts have since been included as easter eggs in the various DVD/Blu-Ray releases of the Toy Story movies (though the bumpers weren't).
+A series of "Toy Story Treats" (and similar bumpers with Sarge and his soldiers) were also made and shown at commercial breaks during the Saturday morning cartoon block on ABC (for the last season, in 1996, before One Saturday Morning debuted in 1997).
+The shorts have since been included as Easter eggs in the various DVD/Blu-Ray releases of the Toy Story movies (though the bumpers weren't).

 These shorts contain examples of: